 South Carolina Bills

 The process of passing a law in South Carolina begins with the introduction of a bill.
 A bill typically becomes law in South Carolina when it is passed by both the South Carolina House and South Carolina Senate and signed by the Governor.
 The full text of South Carolina bills from 1980 forward are available to search (Legislation page) or browse (Archives page) online for free on the South Carolina Legislature website.

-Once a bill is passed by the South Carolina General Assembly, it is assigned an Act number and is published in chronological order in the SC Acts and Joint Resolutions, which is located on the first floor of the law library.
-Such laws passed by legislatures during the time that they are in session are commonly referred to as session laws.
+Once a bill is passed by the South Carolina General Assembly, it is assigned an Act number and published in chronological order in the SC Acts and Joint Resolutions.
+The full text of South Carolina Acts from 1980 forward are accessible online for free through the Legislation and Archives pages of the South Carolina Legislature website.

-The legislative process for the passage of South Carolina’s Payment of Wages laws is depicted in the diagram at the right.
+The legislative process for the passage of South Carolina’s Payment of Wages laws is shown in the diagram on the right.

 1. During its 1986 session, the South Carolina General Assembly passed House Bill 2426.